Injecting linguistic knowledge into BERT for Dialogue State Tracking: Introduction

 This paper introduces a framework that leverages the Convex Polytopic Model (CPM) for semantic feature extraction in DST, offering computational efficiency and robustness.
-Developed by Zhou et al. (\citeyear{zhou_automatic_2021}), CPM has proven efficacy in topic discovery tasks \cite{wu_topic_2018}, efficiently classifying documents into interpretable topics, even within short-text corpora, aligning with the concise nature of dialogue processing.
+CPM has proven its efficacy in topic discovery tasks \cite{wu_topic_2018}, efficiently classifying documents into interpretable topics, even within short-text corpora, aligning with the concise nature of dialogue processing tasks.

-In contrast to neural-model-based representation models, feature extraction using CPM can efficiently run on CPUs during both training and inference stages, negating the need for GPUs and reducing computational resource burdens.
-The patterns unearthed by CPM, identified without supervision, are correlated to various intents and slots prevalent in task-oriented dialogues \cite{zhou_convex_2022}.
+In contrast to neural-model-based representation models, feature extraction using CPM can efficiently run on CPUs during both training and inference stages, reducing computational resource burdens.
+The patterns discovered by CPM without supervision, are correlated to various intents and slots prevalent in task-oriented dialogues \cite{zhou_automatic_2021}, \cite{zhou_convex_2022}.
 These discovered patterns, easily interpretable by humans, enrich the approach's overall comprehensibility.

-This study seeks to amplify the efficacy of CPM in DST models to bolster both accuracy and interpretability.
-The dialogue datasets are first processed using our CPM-based framework to discern the semantic structures and the relations of CPM features to dialogue states are interpreted from a semantic viewpoint.
-Subsequently, the incorporation process of these semantic features into the BERT architecture for DST is elucidated.
-We validate the improvements in DST by fine-tuning two pre-trained models—one incorporating CPM features and the other not—on DST datasets, showing that the inclusion of CPM features enables the BERT-based model to achieve superior scores in DST tasks without necessitating additional fine-tuning strategies or data samples.
-Finally, we visualize and interpret the CPM's impact on the DST model by calculating the attribution of key tokens to accurate DST predictions.
+This study aims to illustrate the efficacy of CPM in DST models to improve both accuracy and interpretability compared to traditional neural-model based DST approaches.
+We first describe how to process dialogue datasets using our CPM-based framework, examining semantic structures and the relations of CPM features to dialogue states from a semantics viewpoint, to demonstrate that CPM can extract semantically relevant features without supervision.
+Subsequently, we show these semantic features are incorporated into the BERT architecture for DST, and then validate the improvements in DST by fine-tuning two pre-trained models—one incorporating CPM features and the other not—on DST datasets, showing that the inclusion of CPM features enables the BERT-based model to achieve superior scores in DST tasks without necessitating additional fine-tuning strategies or data samples.
+Finally, we visualize and interpret the CPM's impact on the DST model by calculating the attribution of key tokens to accurate DST prediction.
+We use this work as the first step of using CPM on a series of dialogue processing tasks involving neural models which lack interpretability, and we examine the effect on a BERT-based model as a demonstration of the framework, as well as a clear visualization of interpretable features from CPM influencing the decision from neural model.